US seeks Indonesia alliance against China maritime claims | DW | 29.10.2020

 Read more: 'Unfavorable views' of China reach historic highs, new report finds

+Rights groups say that over 1 million Uighurs have been forced into camps in China's northwestern Xinjiang region in a bid to root out the community's Islamic heritage.

+Beijing has denied the numbers and describes the camps as vocational centers.
+Criticism over the situation has been muted in Indonesia, where China is its biggest trade partner.

-Pompeo is expected to meet Indonesian President Joko Widodo and also address an Islamic youth group on his visit.
+Pompeo is also expected to meet Indonesian President Joko Widodo during his visit.

 Pompeo is on a five-nation tour in Asia, to strengthen US relations in the region.
 Prior to visiting Indonesia, he visited India, Sri Lanka, and the Maldives.
 He will be flying to Vietnam later on Thursday.